 Yes, you read that right.
-A tongue-in-cheek name paired with an equally playful menu makes Ho Lee Fook one of the best new restaurants in central Hong Kong.
-The inventive Asian-fusion dishes on offer (the roast wagyu short ribs have a cult following) and fun atmosphere has this small space packed out night after night.
+A tongue-in-cheek name paired with an equally playful menu makes Ho Lee Fook one of the best restaurants in central Hong Kong.
+The inventive Asian-fusion dishes on offer (the roast wagyu short ribs have a cult following) and fun atmosphere have this small space packed out night after night.

 Square Dim Sum

 Square is an upmarket dim sum restaurant in the heart of Sheung Wan.
-The décor is fairly traditional and the food is reliably excellent.
+The decor is fairly traditional and the food is reliably excellent.
 There aren’t any gimmicks here, just really good dim sum.